Burp Suite Alternatives: The Complete 2026 Comparison between Escape and Burp Suite

 Reporting

-Escape shines in this aspect with its robust reporting capabilities, offering dashboards, Compliance Matrix, Pentest PDF exports, CSV exports, and developer-friendly exports.
+Escape shines in this aspect with its robust reporting capabilities, offering dashboards, Compliance Matrix, customized Pentest PDF exports, CSV exports, and developer-friendly exports.

 While reporting capabilities are included in Burp Suite DAST, including email reporting, aggregated issue reporting, compliance reporting, and report exporting, they are not as extensive as those offered by Escape and mainly available per dedicated scan only: